joalin15/dininghalls/README.md

 - Creating a way for users to connect and interact through the website

 ## Viewing Instrucitons
 To be updated...
-Currently in the process of moving it to a live server.
-Feel free to checkout out the code in the meantime!
+I'm currently in the process of moving this project to a live server, but please feel free to checkout out the code in the meantime!

 ## Preview
 Menu page: